 Serious infections: Adalimumab should not be started during an active infection.
-If an infection develops, should be carefully monitored and if infection becomes serious Adalimumab should be stopped.
+If an infection develops, it should be carefully monitored and if the infection becomes serious Adalimumab should be stopped.

 - Invasive fungal infections: For patients who develop a systemic illness on Adalimumab, empiric antifungal therapy should be considered for those who reside or travel to regions where mycoses are endemic

 - Malignancies: Incidence of malignancies was greater in Adalimumab-treated patients than in controls

 - Anaphylaxis or serious allergic reactions may occur Hepatitis B virus reactivation: HBV carriers should be monitored during and several months after therapy.
 If reactivation occurs, Adalimumab should be stopped and antiviral therapy should be started

 - Demyelinating disease: Exacerbation or new-onset, may occur Cytopenias, pancytopenia: Patients should be advised to seek immediate medical attention if symptoms develop, and should be considered stopping Adalimumab